 Our Favourite KiwiSaver Funds

-Wanting to know what our favourite KiwiSaver fund for a first-home, long-term growth, active management and/or a comfortable retirement is?
-Our editors list funds below which may suit your needs
+Do you want to know what is our favourite KiwiSaver fund for active management, long-term growth, a first-home, and/or for a comfortable retirement?
+Our editors list below funds which may suit your needs in these categories

 "What KiwiSaver fund should I be in?" is a question for the ages.
 In this guide, we help you answer it based on your needs.

 Disclaimer: This list does not constitute financial advice, and the funds listed below are included based on their short-term performance, fees, structure and, where possible, their longer-term performance.
 We have assigned fund risk types (i.e. conservative, growth etc.) to life stages (home deposit, retirement etc.) subjectively using commonly accepted investing principles.
-Our guide is journalistic in nature and we stand by our shortlist.
-There is no "best" fund - this is simply an exercise to raise awareness on the different benefits KiwiSaver delivers.
-The "What makes the fund stand out?" section is informational only with the purpose of explaining the merits of the fund - we are not suggesting you invest in any fund.
+Our guide is journalistic in nature, and we stand by our shortlist.
+There is no "best" fund - this is simply an exercise to raise awareness of the different benefits KiwiSaver delivers.
+The "What makes the fund stand out?" section is informational only, with the purpose of explaining the merits of the fund - we are not suggesting you invest in any particular fund.

-Generally, we favour funds or schemes that are committed to low or transparent fees, have proven returns and put you first.
+Generally, we favour funds or schemes which are committed to low or transparent fees, have proven returns and put the customer first.
 The exclusion of any fund below does not mean it's not an attractive investment proposition.
-Our aim for this guide is to simplify KiwiSaver investing decisions by focusing MoneyHub readers on what the purpose of their investment is - it's not always to build a retirement nest egg.
+Our guide aims to simplify KiwiSaver investing decisions by focusing MoneyHub readers on the purpose of their investment - it's not always to build a retirement nest egg.

 Advertising Disclosure: We include the funds below based on merit, although we may have commercial arrangements with specific innovative and market-leading schemes for general promotion.
 Our Advertising Policy has more details.
 We rely on Morningstar data for all fund returns information.